evex-dev/singlend/README.md

 # singlend

 Multiple operations on a single endpoint with hono and zod 🚀

+When using singlend, headers and cookies are anti-patterns ✖ Everything is managed by the body, so session should be stored in localStorage, etc.
+It is more secure 🔓

 ## Hoe to use